 Sunday, June 10th

-Eric Carle Museum of Picture Book Art Auditorium.
-Program begins at 5 pm
+Eric Carle Museum of Picture Book Art.
+Open at 5 to view current exhibition.

-Conversation by curators, Ruth Rogers and Mark Dimunation; how to read artists books.
+Conversation by Ruth Rogers and Betty Bright; how to read artists books.

-We will also be joined by faculty and students from Rare Book School which is meeting at Amherst College that week.
-We'll hear a short presentation about the nature of their program.
+We will also be joined by faculty and students from Rare Book School which is meeting at Amherst College that week, and hear a short presentation about the nature of their program.

-We invite all those involved with or interested in all things "book" from around the Valley, including writers, publishers, curators, sellers, and artists to engage in a conversation about the future of the book in the culture of the Valley.
+We invite all those interested in all things "book" from around the Valley, including writers, publishers, curators, sellers, and artists, to participate in a conversation that evening about the future of the book in Valley culture.

 Monday, June 11th